-When I walked up to First Avenue last night, I did the usual: dig in my wallet and present my ID.
+When I walked up to First Avenue last night, I did the usual.
+I dug in my wallet and presented my ID.
 But the doorperson shook their head and just pointed toward my bag, rummaging around and waving me through.
-As I walked into the building, it hit me: All ages.
+As I walked into the building, I realized: All ages.
 Duh.

 Lexii Alijai, an incredibly talented St. Paul rapper, passed away on Jan.
 1, 2020 from a fentanyl and ethanol overdose.
 On what would have been her 22nd birthday, friends and family gathered at First Avenue to celebrate her legacy and raise money for a recording arts scholarship fund.

 Kehlani, an R&B star with millions of fans worldwide, headlined the show.
 She remembered forming a special connection with Lexii in about 2014, when she happened upon Lexii’s music via Twitter.
 She was instantly impressed and DMed the 16-year-old rapper.
 They bonded through deep conversations and eventually collaborated on “Jealous,” a vicious song about a douchebag clout chaser, which ended up on Kehlani’s You Should Be Here.
 “This girl can talk some shit,” Kehlani remembers thinking, as she said on stage last night.
 “And I kinda got a little song where I need to talk some shit.”